carpentries-incubator/geospatial-python/_episodes/08-raster-multi-band.md

 <!-- TODO: complete TODOs in challenge below -->
 > ## Challenge: NoData Values
 >
-> Let's explore what happens with NoData values when working with and plotting
+> Let's explore what happens with NoData values when plotting multi-band
 > rasters.
 We will use the `HARV_Ortho_wNA.tif` GeoTIFF file in the
 > `NEON-DS-Airborne-Remote-Sensing/HARV/RGB_Imagery/` directory.
 > 1. Load the multi-band raster into Python and view the file's attributes.
 Are there `NoData` values assigned for this file?
 (Hint: this value is sometimes called `__FillValue`)